hapax/hapax.github.io/assets/chance.md

 ---

 **January 19, 2021.** *Why are dice and coins good sources of randomness?
-The processes involved any dice throw are deterministic.
-To understand the forces at play---chaos and deterministic jitter---we'll build highly simplified but effective dice from scratch.*
+Symmetry is not enough to explain why starting with the same initial conditions still seems to lead to randomness.
+I explore the relevant forces (chaos and jitter) in simple examples, and build deterministic dice from scratch.*

 #### Introduction